War of the Worlds (2005 film): Plot

 Ray collects his children and commandeers the van Manny has repaired; he attempts to persuade Manny to join them but is forced to leave him behind when the tripod attacks, resulting in Manny's death.
 Ray drives his children to Mary Ann's empty suburban New Jersey home to take refuge.
 Later, a Boeing 747 crashes into the neighborhood.
-Ray meets a wandering TV news team scavenging the wreckage for food, upon which a correspondent reveals that many tripods have attacked major cities around the world and that they have force shields that protect them from humanity's defenses.
+Ray meets a wandering television news team scavenging the wreckage for food, upon which a correspondent reveals that many tripods have attacked major cities around the world and that they have force shields that protect them from humanity's defenses.
 She adds that the tripods' pilots traveled to Earth within the lightning storms to enter their machines, presumed to have been buried underground long ago.

-Ray transports his children to Boston to be with their mother, but a desperate mob swarms their vehicle, forcing them to abandon it.
+Ray attempts to transport his children to Boston to be with their mother, but a desperate mob swarms their vehicle, forcing them to abandon it.
 They eventually get on a ferry crossing over the Hudson River before tripods attack the refugees.
-One tripod emerges from the water and capsizes the ferry, forcing Ray and his kids to swim to shore while the tripods abduct several refugees.
+A tripod emerges from the water and capsizes the ferry, forcing Ray and his children to swim to shore while the tripods abduct several refugees.
 They then witness a US military counter-offensive against the tripods.
 To Ray's dismay, Robbie joins the futile fight out of hatred for the invaders, leaving Ray and Rachel to flee.
 The military forces are obliterated, with Robbie presumed dead along with them.
 Shortly afterward, the pair are offered shelter in a nearby house by a former ambulance driver, Harlan Ogilvy.